kojirobin/kojirobin.github.wc/README.md

 `/map poiProvider remove <choose from your list of added waypoint sets>`

+Note that this method doesn't allow you to

 ### Second method (import) Not recommended

 Another method (I've personally not tried this) would be to go into a material's file, copy the code itself (not the URL), and go into the Waypoints menu and clicking the "Import" button.
 Mind that this method doesn't provide an easy toggle, self-updating with updates to my Github files, or any other benefits.
-They are now client-side plain old Artemis waypoints, basically.
+Though it will allow for changing the colors or icons of the waypoint.
+These are essentially going to be client-side plain old Artemis waypoints.

+## Thank you!

 That's basically it!
 Thank you for checking my project out!